-The birth flower for November is the gorgeous golden Chrysanthemum and some also say the pretty Peony is the second birth flower.
+The primary birth flower for November is the gorgeous golden Chrysanthemum and some say the pretty Peony is the second birth flower.

 November Birth Flower: Chrysanthemum